lydell/elm-watch/README.md

 2. Compilation mode.
 Either `"debug"`, `"standard"` or `"optimize"`.
 This lets you only minify in `--optimize` mode, for example.
 3. Run mode.
 Either `"make"` or `"hot"`.
 I recommend doing the same work for both modes, but in case that’s not feasible you have the possibility.

+For example, if you have `"postprocess": ["bash", "postprocess.bash", "one", "two"]` your script might receive these arguments: `one two MyTargetName standard hot`.

 The command is expected to:

 1. Read stdin.
 You get Elm’s JS as input.